-For information about the next gathering, contact Addie Tapp at atapp@ccqsc.org.
+For information about the next gathering, contact Claudia Coleman at ccoleman@ccqsc.org.

 ii.
 Mental health + healthy relationship resources

 Welcoming a new child into your family is a major transition.
 While a child brings a lot of joy, their arrival can also add personal, spiritual, financial, and relational stresses.